 Sermons

 Summary: This week’s sermon will cover one word whose understandings are central to Judeo-Christian beliefs: I will explain one English word, Love.
 Why?
-The Greek language has six different words for Love: Philia.
-Philautia, Storge, Xenia, Erose, and Agape.
+The Greek language has nine different words for Love with six of those nine translated into bible text.

 Sermon: A Look at Love

 As pastors, we do our best to explain some point in God’s Word in each sermon.
-That means we must first dig into the Word deeply, searching thoroughly for what it has to say about our topic of the week.
+That means we must first dig into the Word deeply, searching thoroughly for what it says about this week's topic.
 This week’s sermon will cover one word whose understandings are central to Judeo-Christian beliefs: I will explain one English word, Love.
 Why?
 In the first century, followers of Christ wrote the New Testament mostly in Greek.
-The Greek language has six different words for Love: Philia.
-Philautia, Storge, Xenia, Erose, and Agape.
+The Greek language has nine different words for Love with six of those nine translated into bible text: Erose, Philia.
+Philautia, Storge, Xenia, and Agape.

-In English, we can say, “I love hot dogs.” or “I love my wife.” or “I love America.”
-“My neighbor loves automobiles.”
-Now loving hot dogs is nothing like loving my wife nor like loving America and certainly not like loving automobiles.
+In English, we can say, “I love hot dogs,” or “I love my wife,” or “I love America.”
+We might also say, “My neighbor loves automobiles.”
+Now, loving hot dogs is nothing like loving my wife, nor like loving America, and certainly not like loving automobiles.
 Unlike English, the Greek language recognizes that there are different kinds of love.
-Their language has six words to describe what English translators often translate as Love.
+Their language has six words to describe what the various translations into English often interpret as “love.”
 In addition, other Greek word variants also relate to the meaning of love.
-So, how did translators go from one of several Greek words to one English word, Love, and convey as closely as possible the original meaning of Love in particular scriptures?
-We will first examine the different kinds of love used in Greek and see how important getting into this detail can be.
+So, how did translators go from one of several Greek words to a single English word, “love,” and still convey as closely as possible the original meaning of “love” in particular scriptures?
+We will first examine the different kinds of “love” used in Greek and see how important it can be to get into this detail.

-The first word often translated from Greek to love in English is Philia.
-Philia is very affectionate love.
-It means warm regard, friendship, familiarity, and enjoyment of activity with one another.
 The root word Philia is in Philadelphia, the city of brotherly love; Philanthropy is the love of humankind.
-Philia is saying I like you because; it is a feeling of fondness.
-You will find it translated love in John 20:2, “Then she runneth, and cometh to Simon Peter, and to the other disciple, whom Jesus loved, and saith unto them, they have taken away the Lord out of the sepulchre, and we know not where they have laid him.”
+Philia is saying I like you ‘because’; it is a feeling of fondness.
+You will find it translated as love in John 20:2, “Then she runneth, and cometh to Simon Peter, and to the other disciple, whom Jesus loved, and saith unto them, they have taken away the Lord out of the sepulcher, and we know not where they have laid him.”
 Here, “whom Jesus loved” is written philia in Greek.
 “The other disciple, whom Jesus loved” meant that Jesus enjoyed being with that disciple; Jesus was close to him.
-Translators used philia in John 11:3 and 11:36 concerning Jesus’ friend Lazarus and in Matthew 10:37 to indicate love for father, mother, son and daughter (we are to “love Jesus more than these”).
-We must enjoy being with Jesus more than we enjoy being with our father, mother, son and daughter.
+Translators used philia in John 11:3, and 11:36 concerning Jesus’ friend Lazarus and in Matthew 10:37 to indicate love for father, mother, son and daughter (we are to “love Jesus more than these”).
+We must enjoy being with Jesus more than being with our father, mother, son, and daughter.

 Copy Sermon to Clipboard with PRO Download Sermon with PRO